-- (3) Save for six contract production workers, there are 221 foreign employees (all possess valid work permits) hired by our Group in Malaysia and the rest of the employees are local employees of the respective countries. - (4) There are no employees in Hong Kong who are under our payroll as we are using third party agent which manages our Hong Kong's operations, save for Mega Fortris HK's financial matters and accounts which are managed by us. - (5) A part-time employee. - (6) A contract non-production worker.
+- (1) Including six contract production workers. - (2) There are no employees in Hong Kong who are under our payroll as we are using third party agent to manage our Hong Kong's operations. - (3) A part-time employee. - (4) A contract non-production worker.